1.7 Funding youth policy

 - Generational Dialogue

-- Scientific studies on the new measures introduced in 2017 (childcare allowance account, family time bonus, partnership bonus) for a better reconciliation of family and work.
-The compatibility of family and work is to be improved by an increased use of modern management tools (e.g. work and family certification), awareness-raising measures and the comprehensive, qualitative expansion of a demand-oriented child education and childcare services, the expansion of professional holiday childcare.
+- Measures supporting a better reconciliation of family and work.
+The compatibility of family and work is to be improved by an increased use of modern management tools (e.g. work and family certification), awareness-raising measures and the comprehensive, qualitative expansion of a demand-oriented child education and childcare services.

 - Expansion of anonymous and free low-threshold counselling services for families.